jhohing/Airline_Delay_Analysis/README.md

 ## Machine Learning Project Design

 Every Machine Learning Project have some steps to achieve the goal.
 Below the steps or action, we need to perform for any ML project.
-I will follow the same for this project
+We will follow the same for this project

 ### Language and Libraries
 -	Python 3.X